-The redemption rights under normal and exceptional circumstances, as well as the restriction or suspension of the redemption of units, are presented in the sections "Units - Issue of units," "Units - Redemption of units," "Units - Restriction of the redemption of units."
-The associated risks are explained under "Risk warnings - Risks of investing in the fund - Restriction of the redemption of units - Suspension of the redemption of units - Suspension of the redemption of units" and "Risk warnings - Risks of restricted or elevated liquidity of the fund and risks associated with increased redemptions (liquidity risk)."
+The redemption rights under normal and exceptional circumstances, as well as the restriction or suspension of the redemption of units, are presented in the sections "Units - Issue of units," "Units - Redemption of units," "Units - Restriction of the redemption of units" and "Units - Suspension of the redemption of units."
+The associated risks are explained under "Risk warnings - Risks of investing in the fund - Restriction of the redemption of units - Suspension of the redemption of units" and "Risk warnings - Risks of restricted or elevated liquidity of the fund and risks associated with increased redemptions (liquidity risk)."